Interview and live pics by Marko Syrjala

-Right now you’re on tour with Yngwie Malmsteen.
-What’s the biggest difference in working with Billy Idol and him?
+Right now, you’re on tour with Yngwie Malmsteen.
+What’s the biggest difference between working with Billy Idol and him?

-Yngwieï¿½s a lot louder and there’s a lot more notes “laughs”
+Yngwie’s a lot louder, and there are a lot more notes of “laughs.”

 Which band is more fun to play with?

-It’s different, because they’re so different kinds of gigs.
-I think from a playing stand point Yngwie, but from a touring stand point Billy?
+It’s different because they’re so many different kinds of gigs.
+I think from a playing standpoint Yngwie but from a touring standpoint Billy?

-You’ve been working with Yngwie quite a long time now, haven’t you?
+You’ve been working with Yngwie for quite a long time now, haven’t you?

-I think I first did some shows with him in 2001 in South America and there’s been a couple keyboard players in between.
-I like Yngwie, he’s a friend of mine.
-We play on each other’s records and whenever I’m available I like to play with him if possible.
+I think I first did some shows with him in 2001 in South America, and there have been a couple of keyboard players in between.
+I like Yngwie; he’s a friend of mine.
+We play on each other’s records, and whenever I’m available, I like to play with him if possible.

 How did you two meet each other in the first place?